Introduction to Core ML conversion tool

 You should have a FlowerClassifier.mlmodel

-and your’re good!
+and you’re good!

 Limitations